Welcome to today's edition of the Rush 24-7 podcast.

 It'd be true compromise.

-Uh I have reduced uh ladies and gentlemen, uh that monologue to seven hundred and fifty words.
+I have reduced, ladies and gentlemen, that monologue to 750 words.

-As of now, it will run as an op ed in tomorrow's Wall Street Journal, which will uh which is a perfect publication in which for it to run uh so that uh people in the uh business and di this is uh people are gonna look at this perhaps and say it's a it's it's an economic op-ed.
+As of now, it will run as an op-ed in tomorrow's Wall Street Journal, which is a perfect publication in which for it to run so that people in the business, people are going to look at this perhaps and say it's an economic op-ed.

-Um but what's happening here with we're all getting sidetracked because this is not this is not about the economy, it's about big government.
+But what's happening here, we're all getting sidetracked because this is not about the economy.

 It's not about creating private sector jobs.

-This whole this whole dog and pony show today at the White House was a total sham.
+This whole dog and pony show today at the White House was a total sham.

 It's the exact opposite.